asahin123/CIS-106-Ahmet-Sahin/README.md

 ## Assignment 9

 I learned about while loops and their logic for this week's session.
 The while loops are used to repeat all pieces of code within a specific rule loop.
 The point note is that when the while loops, the code has to produce a FALSE result at some point.
 If this condition is wrong, the code continues to repeat indefinitely.
 Also, I turned back to the structure of functions.
 I remembered that processing functions could not have outputs or inputs.
 Overall, I have mastered the logic in while loops and understand the systems very well.
 I will use this advantage for my next session.

+## Assignment 10

+This week, the class taught me how the do-while loop works in the flowchart and what we use for programming.
+Its working logic and structure are the same as the while loop.
+The only difference is that the condition statement we specify at the beginning of the while loop is at the end of the do-while loop.
+The program continues without entering the loop if the condition statement does not meet in the while loop.
+Still, since this condition statement is placed at the end of the do-while loop, our program executes the operations in the do-while at least once.